How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Dry Run Checklist

-Step 3: Build the Starting Triangles for Your Herringbone Laminate Floor
+Step 3: Build the Starting Triangles for Herringbone Laminate Floor

 cfec2543 81cf 488c a8f4 454e246fc7a9

-Okay, I’m ready to start laying my herringbone floor.
-The first thing I do is build the starting triangles, which are sometimes called chevrons or “V” shapes.
-From my experience, getting this step right is the most important part because it ensures the whole floor looks straight and even.
+The installation begins with assembling the starting triangles, which form the structural foundation of the herringbone pattern.
+The first thing to do is build the starting triangles, which are sometimes called chevrons or “V” shapes.
+Getting this step right is the most important part because it ensures the whole floor looks straight and even.

 Lay Out and Align the First Triangles